 The VA official site has a list of rules, information and reassurances for veterans concerned about being forthright about their medical pot use with a VA caregiver.
 Specifically:

-- Veterans will not be denied VA benefits because of marijuana use.
+- The VA will not deny veterans their VA benefits because of marijuana use.

-- Veterans are encouraged to discuss marijuana use with their VA providers.
+- The VA encourages veterans to discuss marijuana use with their VA providers.

-- VA health care providers will record marijuana use in the veteran’s VA medical record in order to have the information available in treatment planning.
-As with all clinical information, this is part of the confidential medical record and protected under patient privacy and confidentiality laws and regulations.
+- VA health care providers will record marijuana use in the veteran’s VA medical record, to have the information available in treatment planning.
+The information is part of the veteran’s confidential medical record, protected under patient privacy and confidentiality laws and regulations.

 - VA clinicians may not recommend medical marijuana.